wofsauge/External-Item-Descriptions/README.md

 Same as Windows but the path is: */home/%YourUsernameHere%/.steam/steam/steamapps/workshop/content/250900/836319872*

 ## Special Thanks to
-- PLATINUMGOD.CO.UK for providing useful item descriptions
+- The Binding of Isaac wiki and platinumgod.co.uk for providing useful item descriptions
 - Nicolas Delvaux for creating an awesome **French** language pack
 - Klyser8, Denkishi and 2G for creating the fantastic **Italian** language pack
 - Lidia Arroyo Purroy for creating the amazing **Spanish** language Pack